Darokahn/myProgrammingLanguage/strongIdeas/references.md

 - `seq[T]` desugars to this.
 ## addr
 - `void*`.
 Can only be rvalue for assignment to another pointer type.

-I think the proof of this system and its validity is that only one of the pointer types can really be written off as unuseful. `mut singular embedded addr[T]` isn't obviously useful for anything, but the rest actually are.
-And even that one might not be written off completely, as there's no saying it can't have its utility found in some corner of some codebase.

 Note that `mut + embedded` is by far the least useful combination, with the most niche cases.
 But note also that it does something subtle to compilation and static analysis. `immut + embedded` pretty much grants the compiler executive permission to turn that address into a compiletime symbol.
 But `mut + embedded` requires the compiler to store a real variable with a reference to the allocated segment, with a bit of ambiguity as to where.
 In a struct, that could lead to some unexpected results.
 The definition for this should be that the pointer is allocated first, with the memory it points to going at the next properly padded address.